-Affordable yet comprehensive, as this set includes 4 rackets, 2 shuttlecocks, and a complete net system.
+Affordable yet comprehensive, as this includes 4 rackets, 2 shuttlecocks, and a complete net system.
 Comes with a large storage bag for transporting the entire set.

 Racket strings can break easily.
 Net poles are wobbly, and shuttlecocks feel flimsy.